jim-schwoebel/voicebook/README.md

 [![Voicebook video](https://github.com/jim-schwoebel/voicebook/blob/master/references/Screen%20Shot%202018-09-19%20at%206.54.37%20PM.png)](https://www.youtube.com/watch?v=7QV-Vlqq2GE "Voicebook intro video")

+^^ Click image above for a video to play

 ## Getting started: setting up environment (mac)

 *Note that these are the instructions for Mac computers; you may need some custom setup of [FFmpeg](https://www.ffmpeg.org/) and/or [SoX](http://sox.sourceforge.net/) if you're using a Windows and/or Linux computer.*